Spectral gap for stochastic energy exchange model with nonuniformly positive rate function: Proof of Theorem 1

-In particular, $\inf_N \lambda^{*,0}_{LR}(\E,N)=\frac{\ga}{2\ga+1} >0$ for any $\E > 0$. \end{theorem}
+In particular, $\inf_N \lambda^{*,0}_{\mathrm{LR}}(\E,N)=\frac{\ga }{2\ga +1} >0$ for any $\E> 0$. \end{theorem}

-To obtain a uniform bound for positive $m$, we prove a comparison theorem between the spectral gap of the process with $m \ge 1$ and with $m=0$.
-To do this, we use the convexity of the function $x^m$ as a function of $x \in \R_+$, which is true only for $m \ge 1$. \begin{theorem} For any $m\ge 1$, $\E>0$ and $N \ge 2$,
+To obtain a uniform bound for positive $m$, we prove a comparison theorem between the spectral gap of the process with $m \ge1$ and with $m=0$.
+To do this, we use the convexity of the function $x^m$ as a function of $x \in\R_+$, which is true only for $m \ge1$.